JCR-UK

 • (xiv) Jewish Chronicle profile of 20 September 1946.
 Rev. Shine, as a student at Jews' College, previously conducted Shavuot services at Woking in June 1941.

-• (xv) Jewish Chronicle report of 14 January 1944, referred to the the Hebrew classes as being under the direction of the Rev. H. Rashbass.
+• (xv) Jewish Chronicle report of 14 January 1944, referred to the Hebrew classes as being under the direction of the Rev. H. Rashbass.
 Rev. H. Rashbass was listed as minister (and secretary) of the congregation in Jewish Year Book 1945/6.
-However, it appears that he already had semicha at the time and is thus descibed here as Rabbi.
+However, it appears that he already had semicha at the time and is thus described here as Rabbi.

 • (xvi) and (xvii) Reserved.